ItsDrike/nixdots/INSTALLATION.md

 This is an optional step, if you don't want your root partition to get auto-reset on each boot, you can simply skip this.

-### Auto-restore root-blank snapshot
+### Auto-wipe root partition

-Remember how we create the empty snapshot of our root subvolume?
-Well now comes the time when we put it to use.
-We will restore this snapshot from initrd, which runs in a temporary file-system, before our actual file-system is even mounted.
-This makes it a perfect place to run a script which will restore our root subvolume to the blank snapshot before each boot.
+To reset the root subvolume on every boot, we can simply delete it and create a new one in its place.
+We will be doing this from initrd, which runs in a temporary file-system, before the actual file-system is properly mounted (following fstab).
+This makes it a perfect place to run a script, which will wipe the root subvolume before each boot.

 I will set this up using a systemd-based initrd, because I will need systemd for TPM unlocking later on.
 If you don't care about that, it is also possible to do this without systemd.
 You can a guide for such setup